Wooroonden State School

 Wooroonden State School was a one-teacher state school in Wooroonden, South Burnett Region, Queensland, Australia.
+During its operation, the school was within the Shire of Wondai.
+However, the former school site is now within the South Burnett Region.
+Wooroonden is within Division 5 of the South Burnett Regional Council local government area.

 History

+Opening

-The school was approved in 1917 and opened on 14 October 1918 as Woroon State School on land given to the government by Oscar Sidney Wallace, a section of whose property at the corner of Bradleys Road and Webbers Bridge Road, was a convenient location for a school.
-It became Woroonden State School in 1925 and closed at the end of 1963.
-A school bus run that had already begun for secondary school students, then transported both primary and secondary students into Murgon schools.
-After the closure of the school the grounds were renamed the Hughie Campbell Memorial Park.
+The school was approved in 1917 and opened on 14 October 1918 as Woroon State School on land given to the government by Oscar Sidney Wallace, a section of whose property at the corner of Bradleys Road and Webbers Bridge Road was a convenient location for a school.

+Nomenclature

-Woroonden was officially renamed Wooroonden in 2002, to end many years of both spellings being used.
+The school opened as Woroon State School in 1918.
+It was renamed Woroonden State School in 1925.
+The locality of Woroonden was officially renamed Wooroonden in 2002 to end many years of both spellings being used.

+Closure

+The school's admission register extends to 29 January 1963, and the school closed at the end of that year.
+A school bus service that had already been established for secondary students subsequently transported both primary and secondary students to schools in Murgon.
+After the school closed, the grounds were renamed Hughie Campbell Memorial Park.

+Alumni

+Donald Angus Beaton Condie was a former pupil of Wooroonden State School and later served in the Royal Australian Air Force during the Second World War.